About the College-Level Examination Program (CLEP®)

 CPCC awards credit for 25 CLEP exams.
 All exams are 90 minutes in length and are composed of multiple-choice questions, with the exception of the College Composition exam (120 minutes and 2 essays).
 These exams require college-level knowledge and critical thinking ability; sufficient preparation is required to do well.

 CLEP delivers big savings in both time and money.
-The cost of each examination is only $80* and must be paid on the testing date.
-The CPCC Testing Center also charges a $20 nonrefundable administration fee per exam to cover administrative costs and is paid on the day of your test.
-The CLEP fee may be paid by check, money order, or credit card (Visa, Master Card, American Express, Discover); however, CLEP does not accept cash.
-If paying by check, please make the $20 administration fee payable to CPCC, and the $80* exam fee payable to CLEP.
-Credit card is CLEP's preferred method of payment.
+The cost of each examination is only $80* and is paid online at http://clep.collegeboard.org/started.
+The CPCC Testing Center also charges a $20 nonrefundable administration fee per exam to cover administrative costs and is paid on the day of your test at the CPCC Cashier's Office.
+If paying by check, please make the $20 administration fee payable to CPCC.

 A copy of the CLEP Official Study Guide is available in the Central Campus library and can be checked out by registered CPCC students.